Anisotropic diffusion modeling of cosmic-ray lepton propagation: Energy Losses of Relativistic Electrons and Positrons

-At energies above several tens of GeV, synchrotron and inverse Compton losses dominate, while bremsstrahlung and Coulomb losses become negligible.
-Our treatment reproduces the onset of the Klein–Nishina regime for scattering on the UV component at energies $\gtrsim 40$~GeV.
-The combined synchrotron and IC loss rate in our model is consistent with that used in the Unger24 framework and with the loss model of Ref.~\cite{EvoliBlasiAmatoAloisio2020}, but exceeds the corresponding rate adopted in GALPROP due to the larger magnetic-field strengths and radiation-field densities used here.
-The resulting cooling rate provides a consistent description of the local electron spectrum within the anisotropic diffusion framework.
+This form captures the characteristic logarithmic dependence of low-energy interactions with the ambient plasma.
+At energies above several tens of GeV, synchrotron and inverse Compton losses dominate, whereas bremsstrahlung and Coulomb losses become subdominant.
+The present treatment reproduces the onset of the Klein-Nishina regime for scattering on the UV radiation field at energies $\gtrsim 40$~GeV.

+The resulting synchrotron and IC cooling rates are consistent with those adopted in the Unger24 framework and with the loss model of Ref.~\cite{EvoliBlasiAmatoAloisio2020}.
+They are somewhat larger than the corresponding rates used in GALPROP, reflecting the stronger magnetic field and higher radiation-field energy densities assumed in the present model.
+Overall, the resulting cooling rate provides a consistent description of the local electron spectrum within the anisotropic diffusion framework.

-\section{RESULTS}
+\section{Results}

+We consider a diffusion model in the mixed transport regime, with a transition to the loss-dominated regime over the energy range 0.015--60~TeV.
+The local electron spectra are determined by the injection spectrum of the sources, modified by energy losses during propagation, $\alpha(\mathbf{r},E)$, and by diffusion, $D_{\parallel,\perp}(E) \propto E^\delta$.

+The injection spectrum of primary electrons accelerated in SNRs is parameterized as a smoothly broken power law with an additional high-energy suppression.
+Since our calculations start at 15~GeV, above the low-energy break $E_{low} \sim 10$~GeV, the low-energy transition is not relevant in this energy range.
+In practice, in our Monte Carlo and diffusion calculations, we vary the effective high-energy slope $\gamma$, which already includes both the acceleration index and the additional spectral softening due to particle escape from the source environment.
+Therefore, the SNR injection spectrum used in the propagation code can be effectively approximated as a single power law with a smooth high-energy suppression around $E_c$,

+where $Q_0$ is the normalization, $s$ controls the smoothness of the spectral transition, and $E_c$ determines the onset of the high-energy suppression.

+In addition to SNRs, we include contributions from electrons and positrons produced in pulsar wind nebulae (PWNe).
+The PWN injection spectrum is modeled as a broken power law with an exponential cutoff,

+where $\gamma_1$ and $\gamma_2$ are the low- and high-energy slopes, $E_b$ is the break energy, and $E_{\max}$ is the cutoff energy.
+Following Ref.~\cite{AmatoBlasi2017}, we adopt $\gamma_1 \simeq 1.5$ below $E_b=550$~GeV and $\gamma_2 \simeq 2.4$ above the break.
+We find that a PWN contribution of $\epsilon_{\rm PWN}=9\%$ relative to the SNR component in the vicinity of the Solar System is sufficient to reproduce the data.
+However, larger values up to $\epsilon_{\rm PWN}=15\%$ have been reported, e.g., in Ref.~\cite{EvoliBlasiAmatoAloisio2020}, and the overall pulsar contribution to the observed spectrum remains the subject of active discussion~\cite{ManconiDiMauroDonato2020}.